A Generalized Accelerated Composite Gradient Method: Uniting Nesterov's Fast Gradient Method and FISTA: Introduction

-To address composite problems, Nesterov has devised an Accelerated Multistep Gradient Scheme (AMGS)~\cite{refaap}.
-This method updates a Lipschitz constant estimate (LCE) at every iteration using a subprocess commonly referred in the literature as ``line-search''~\cite{refaac,refaas}.
-The generation of a new iterate (advancement phase of an iteration) and line-search are interdependent and cannot be executed in parallel.
-AMGS also utilizes only gradient-type oracle functions $\cmdaah{f}(\vec{x})$ and $prox_{\tau \Psi}(\vec{x})$.
-In many applications, including compressed sensing (e.g. LASSO~\cite{refaax}) and many classification tasks (e.g. $l_1$-regularized logistic regression), the evaluation of $\cmdaah{f}(\vec{x})$ is more computationally expensive than $f(\vec{x})$.
-An alternative to AMGS that uses $f(\vec{x})$ calls in line-search has been proposed by Beck and Teboulle~\cite{refaac} in the form of the Fast Iterative Shrinkage-Thresholding Algorithm (FISTA).
-FISTA also benefits from having line-search decoupled from advancement.
-However, FISTA is unable to decrease the LCE at run-time.
-A strongly convex extension of FISTA, which we designate as FISTA Chambolle-Pock (FISTA-CP), has been recently proposed in~\cite{refaag}, but without line-search.
+To address composite problems, Nesterov has devised an Accelerated Multistep Gradient Scheme (AMGS)~\cite{refaak}.
+This method updates a Lipschitz constant estimate (LCE) at every iteration using a subprocess commonly referred to in the literature as ``line-search''~\cite{refaai,refaal}.
+However, the generation of a new iterate (advancement phase of an iteration) and line-search are interdependent and cannot be executed in parallel.
+Moreover, AMGS utilizes only the gradient-type oracle functions $\nabla f(\bm{x})$ and $prox_{\tau \Psi}(\bm{x})$.
+In many applications, including compressed sensing (e.g., LASSO~\cite{refaam}) and many classification tasks (e.g., $l_1$-regularized logistic regression), the evaluation of $\nabla f(\bm{x})$ is more computationally expensive than $f(\bm{x})$.
+An alternative to AMGS that uses $f(\bm{x})$ calls in line-search has been proposed by Beck and Teboulle in the form of the Fast Iterative Shrinkage-Thresholding Algorithm (FISTA)~\cite{refaal}.\footnote{FISTA has very similar functionality and convergence guarantees to those of the first variant of FGM introduced in \cite{refaad}.
+For clarity, we denote the latter method also as FISTA, whereas we use FGM to designate the canonical form developed in \cite{refaae}.} FISTA also benefits from having line-search decoupled from advancement.
+However, FISTA is unable to decrease the LCE at run-time and does not take into account strong convexity.

+A strongly convex extension of FISTA, which we designate as FISTA Chambolle-Pock (FISTA-CP), has been recently introduced in~\cite{refaah}, but without line-search.
+Two works~\cite{refaan, refaao} propose a similar method that accommodates only feasible start, assumes $\mu_{\Psi} = 0$, and does not feature line-search nor monotonically decreasing objective function values (monotonicity).
+In the context of the composite problem class, this method is merely a restricted version of FISTA-CP.
+Consequently, we also treat it as FISTA-CP.
+Another study~\cite{refaap} proposes a variant of FISTA-CP equipped with a line-search procedure capable of decreasing the LCE (a fully adaptive line-search strategy).
+However, this strongly convex Accelerated Proximal Gradient (scAPG) method is guaranteed to converge only if $f$ is strongly convex and if the starting point is feasible.